 For attribute values, All CA Distinguished Names (in various fields, e.g., Issuer, Subject, Subject Alternative Name, Name constraints) shall be encoded as printable strings.
-All subscriber DN portions that name constraints apply to shall be encoded as printable string.
+Any subscriber DN portion to which name constraints apply to shall be encoded as printable string.
 Other portions of the subscriber DN shall be encoded as printable strings, if possible.
 If a portion cannot be encoded as a printable string, then and only then shall it be encoded using a different format and that format shall be UTF8.